Quantum Computing: IBM’s Quantum Leap Should Raise Red Flags for Healthcare Leaders

 QuSecure was recently highlighted in an article on LinkedIn featuring our Healthcare webinar.

 Some of the highlights of the article include the following:

-With traditional computing, breaking the encryption would require enormous amounts of distributed computing power or numerous supercomputers to crack even small sums of these data, but quantum computers are rapidly evolving, adding to the healthcare industry's cybersecurity challenge.
-With that encrypted data, hackers are now employing quantum computers that can break many current encryption schemes in vulnerable medical devices that could utilize patients' personal data to undermine vital healthcare services.
+With traditional computing, breaking the encryption would require enormous amounts of distributed computing power or numerous supercomputers to crack even small sums of these data.
+Still, quantum computers are rapidly evolving, adding to the healthcare industry’s cybersecurity challenge.
+With that encrypted data, hackers are now employing quantum computers to break many current encryption schemes in vulnerable medical devices that could utilize patients’ data to undermine vital healthcare services.
 For healthcare businesses, every day that critical patient data is left unprotected increases risk and accountability that compromise secured networks and make them more vulnerable to intrusions.
-The potential quantum threat to the system is one that needs quick and bold action from today’s healthcare leaders.
+The potential quantum threat to the system needs quick and bold action from today’s healthcare leaders.

 #technology, #cybersecurity, #cyberdefense, #ciso, #quantumcomputing, #cyberattacks, #quantum, #cto, #cisos, #technologynews, #quantumtechnology, #quantumphysics, #cybersecuritythreats, #ctos, #quantumtechnologies, #cyberresiliency, #quantumtech, #quantumsecurity, #quantumcommunication, #quantumsoftware, #quantumiscoming